 “I still don’t understand what good it will do,” she said.
 “A spice merchant’s shop?”

 “Not his shop,” Denth said.
 “His storages.
 We either ruined or carted off every barrel of salt in that cellar.
-He’s one of only three men who store the spice in any great amount in the city--most of the other spice merchants buy from one of the three.”
+He’s one of only three men who store the spice in any great amount--most of the other spice merchants buy from one of the three.”

 “Yes, but salt,” Vivenna said.
 “What’s the point?”